By: Sobhan Mohmand, Editorial manager Last updated: 20 Oct 2018

 3. Applying for Jobs in non-Western Countries

 The third scenario in which you should mention your nationality on your CV is when you’re applying for a job abroad.
-Many countries in Middle-East and Asia presently do not have any anti-discrimination laws.
-For instance, let us consider Dubai which is a popular destination for foreign workers of many different nationalities.
+Many countries in the Middle-East and Asia presently do not have any anti-discrimination laws.
+For instance, let us consider Dubai which is a popular destination or foreign workers of many different nationalities.

 In Dubai, employers can, based on the nationality of an applicant, decide whether they will be hired or not.
 Citizenship is also a significant factor in determining their salary: Emiratis and Westerners are paid the highest; followed by the Arabs in general and then by Asians and Africans.